-Being in more than one research study at the same time, or even at different times, may increase the risks to you.
+Being in more than one research study at the same time, or even at different times, may increase the risks to your child.
 It may also affect the results of the studies.
-You should not take part in more than one study without approval from the researchers involved in each study.
+You and your child should not take part in more than one study without approval from the researchers involved in each study.